 - Get a massage, either professionally or from your partner to work out muscle soreness.

 Physical therapists specializing in women’s health can safely and effectively treat your back pain and other pregnancy-related problems before and after delivery.
-Learn more about UPMC Centers for Rehab Services’ women’s rehab and men’s health, which provides specialized physical therapy for women.
+Learn more about women’s rehab and men’s health at UPMC Rehabilitation Institute, which provides specialized physical therapy for women.